Gelixxel/portfolio-mateo-bachelier/README.md

 ## Usage

-Explore the live site to learn more about Matéo Bachelier's skills and projects: [Portfolio of Matéo Bachelier](https://gelixxel.github.io/portfolio-mateo-bachelier/)
+Explore the live site to learn more about my skills and projects: [My Portfolio](https://gelixxel.github.io/portfolio-mateo-bachelier/)

 ## Contributing